IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 # Background

 Spy is wererat Mushika (Two-Penny), new in town after the unrest in Baldur’s Gate
-- has been spying on Vaughn and other criminals as a rat crawling in the walls
+- has been spying as a rat crawling in the walls

-hint at what’s goin on w the elves?
+hint at: cult, elysian fog, avizallo trade make it a problem that kallista is lying to party - sow conflict

 # Scenes